When I outlined four definitive sources for learning about Quality Score recently on the blog I made the point that:

 As a result I really like to introduce people to a very short list of two to four authoritative resources on a subject so that they can get a few different perspectives and a complete picture on the topic, avoid information overload, and ensure that they’re reading quality information.

-And the same is true of learning about Google AdWords in general.
+And the same is true of learning AdWords in general.
 The Google AdWords learning center is a really good resource if you’re troubleshooting a specific issue or if you’re studying to get your Google AdWords certification but the content can be a little dry, and it will tell you more about using the AdWords interface and following Google’s best practices than actually maximizing revenues for your AdWords account.

 I’ll introduce you to a similarly short list of five great resources for learning about Google AdWords from end to end in this post.